-Application Standards 1.1
+Application Standards

 Introduction

 The NeuroSky Application Standards outlines how you as the application developer can effectively communicate the status of our technology to your users.
-These standards set consistency across all software that utilizes our technology.
-Together, we enable users to have the best possible experience.
+These standards set consistency across software that utilizes our technology.
+Together, we can enable users to have the best possible experience.

 Primary Standards: